 So you might ask where’s the problem?

 It all began when someone from the marketing team noticed significant drops on their checkout page.
-The high rate of shopping cart abandoners is every online business owner’s worst nightmare.
+The high rate of shopping cart abandonment is every online business owner’s worst nightmare.

 The team decided to optimize their website with Capturly’s heatmaps to get to the bottom of the problem.
 Heatmapping is a data visualization technique that tracks mouse movements like clicks and scrolls on the screen then highlights the most popular areas.
 Usually, warm-toned shades indicate higher user engagement.

-During the optimization process, they used three types of heatmaps: click heatmap, segment heatmap, and scroll heatmap.
+During the conversion rate optimization process, they used three types of heatmaps: click heatmap, segment heatmap, and scroll heatmap.

 Click heatmaps show you the exact link positions in an aggregated way.
 Clicking is an important action because it is a strong representation of interest.

-Segment heatmaps provide you an opportunity to filter the traffic from the various sources.
-It is an excellent way to compare and analyze the behavior of visitors arriving from organic versus direct sources, different operating systems and browsers or even new versus returning visitors.
+Segment heatmaps provide you an opportunity to filter the traffic from various sources.
+It is an excellent way to compare and analyze the behavior of visitors arriving from organic versus direct sources, different operating systems, and browsers, or even new versus returning visitors.

 Scroll heatmaps show you how far your visitors scroll on your website.
 Using this type of heatmap is crucial in the process of determining where the most important and relevant content should be.